 You are not authorized to work off campus without prior approval from the International Student Program office and USCIS.
-After one year in F-1 status at SJCC, students may be eligible for CPT if their degree program offers and approves an internship in their field of study.
+After completing two terms in F-1 status at SJCC, students may be eligible for CPT if their degree program offers and approves an internship in their field of study.

 Curricular Practical Training (CPT) is a temporary employment option available to F-1 students who are pursuing a degree program at San Jose City College and want to gain practical training in their field of study.
 CPT is not meant to be a work opportunity and should not interfere with your primary academic purpose.
 The opportunity must be an integral part of your degree program of study (directly related) to be considered for CPT.